Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Ivy Compton-Burnett

-The characteristic spots and rosettes of the leopard aid it in blending into the flora and shadows of their natural environment.
-This strategy works amazingly well, so much so that similar spot patterns appear on both predators and prey - several other great cats, fish, frogs, insects, and even, postulated by a few paleontologist, dinosaurs!
-Leopards in eastern Africa have circular rosettes, while their those in southern African have square rosettes!
-And if you really want to impress with your big cat knowledge, besides having a slightly different body type, the coats of the similarly colored jaguar frequently contain little black spots in their rosettes while leopard rosettes don't. 🐆
+If you hear a deep rasping, sawing coughing roar behind you, watch out!
+Very few have heard the distinctive sound of the usually silent leopard.
+Similar to lions, jaguars, and tigers, leopards can roar but can't purr.
+A ligament in their voice box allows more air to pass across the vocal cords creating a deeper sound and a wider range of tones.
+This tartan takes inspiration from the leopard's characteristic spots and rosettes which aid it in blending into the flora and shadows of their natural environment.
+This strategy works amazingly well, as similar spot patterns appear on both predators and prey - several other great cats, fish, frogs, insects, and even, postulated by a few paleontologist, dinosaurs!
+However, leopards in eastern Africa have circular rosettes, while their those in southern African have square rosettes!
+Jaguar's, in contrast, have a slightly different body type, and the coats of the similarly colored jaguar frequently contain little black spots in their rosettes while leopard rosettes do not! 🐆

 Designed by Carol A.L.
 Martin for the leopard (Panthera pardus), this tartan was inspired by the characteristic spots and rosettes of this big cat (and the leopard-like behavior of her black, panther-like housecat)!
 The designer notes: